You know what every person needs when they may be dying at four in the am? Spicy Noodles.

 Under my clear plastic trench coat, I checked for my key, tucked into the inner pocket of the jacket beneath.
-I felt up my chest, both pants pockets.
+I felt up my jacket, both pants pockets.
 Wasn’t sure where I could have put them.
 Water was soaking up my legs, a chill settling in.

-Spicy noodles.
+Spicy Noodles.
 You want to die without them?